 - a) Parameters are secured by sealing the instrument or memory housing and disabling the write enable/disable input of the memory circuit by an associated jumper or switch, which is sealed. - b) Event counter / event logger: - An event counter registers each change of a parameter value.
 The current count can be displayed and can be compared with the initial value of the counter that was registered before putting the measuring instrument into use or at the last official verification respectively and is indelibly labelled on the instrument. - Changes of parameters are registered in an event logger.
 It is an information record stored in a non-volatile memory.
-Each entry is generated automatically by the legally relevant software and contains: - o the identifier of the parameter (e.g. the name) - the parameter value (the current or the value before) - o the time stamp of the change - The event logger cannot be deleted or be changed without destroying a seal.
-The content of the event logger is shown on the display or printed upon command.
+Each entry is generated automatically by the legally relevant software and contains: - o the identifier of the parameter (e.g. the name) - o the parameter value (the current or the value before) - o the time stamp of the change - The event logger cannot be deleted or be changed without destroying a seal.
+The content of the event logger is shown on the display or printed upon command. - In case device-specific parameters could be set, when the instrument is in use and the parameters are secured by a password, the changes of the parameters are registered in an event logger.